FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 ## Miscellaneous Functionalities

 Apart from the core functionalities that cover MongoDB database and archive data, there are additional resources that can be fetched.
-In this page, we briefly summarize these functionalities.

 ### User Information

-As all data are associated with the corresponding users, in our mental model, uploads, entries, datasets, etc., are connected to a user node.
+As all data are associated with the corresponding users, uploads, entries, datasets, etc. are connected to a user node.
-Accordingly, there is a top level special token `users` that can be used to fetch user information.
+Accordingly, the special token `users` can be used to fetch user information.
-Just like uploads/entires introduced previously, a user ID needs to be specified.
+Just like uploads and entries, a user ID needs to be specified.

-For example, to fetch the user information of a user with ID `57aaf068-cdd0-43c1-be51-99e0d425c131`, one can use the following query.
+For example, to fetch the user information of a user with ID `57aaf068-cdd0-43c1-be51-99e0d425c131`, one can use the query:

 ```json hl_lines="3"
 {